shannpersand/comic-shanns/README.md

 Are you the kind of person that uses Comic Sans in presentations?
 Do you lie awake every night dreaming about a world where you could write your code in Comic Sans where it looks just as beautiful as on your dear presentations?
 Wait no more!
 I present to you **Comic Shanns**!
 The Comic Sans inspired monospaced font that's coming to a terminal or editor near you!

+## Update 2022
+- Check the version in the mono folder.
+- This version has fixed glyphs so that all of them are properly monospaced now.
+- Also added a more condensed version.

 ## Update 2020
 - Added terrible accents
 - Some math characters